-- general indications of quality or purely promotional signs (eg, SUPER, MASTER, MASTERPIECE, TOP and ROYAL); - common or banal signs (eg, ENTERPRISE and NETTO), references to a company form (eg, Ltd), country-code top-level domains and generic top-level domains (eg. '.com' and '.ch'), telephone numbers (eg, 0800) and international non-proprietary names; - abstract colours are typically considered as aesthetic features and should be kept free for trade (they can acquire secondary meaning if there is no indispensable need to keep them free for trade): and - common shapes that are expected and used and therefore being banal shapes in the relevant sector - such forms can be registered as 3D marks in case they are combined with distinctive two-dimensional elements that significantly affect the overall impression.
+- 20 and 24 (direct geographical indications are registrable if they are registered in the country of origin, provided that the goods are limited to said origin; or the service provider is of said origin); and a red sole for women's shoes (position mark); - general indications of quality or purely promotional signs (eg, SUPER, MASTER, MASTERPIECE, TOP, HYPE, PRIMO or ROYAL); - common or banal signs (eg. ENTERPRISE or NETTO), references to a company form (eg, Ltd), ccTLDs and generic TLDs (eg, '.com' and '.ch'), telephone numbers (eg, 0800), plant variety denominations and international non-proprietary names; and - shapes that are expected and common in the relevant sector - such forms can be registered as 3D marks in case they are combined with distinctive two-dimensional elements that significantly affect the overall impression.

-Names of persons and characters may be registered, unless they are frequently cited to describe the goods or services or must be kept free for trade (eg, MOZART in Class 9 and RAPUNZEL in Classes 9, 14, 16, 20, 21, 28 and 41).
+Names of persons and characters may be registered, unless they are frequently cited to describe the goods or services or must be kept free for trade (eg, MOZART in Class 9 or RAPUNZEL in Classes 9, 14, 16, 20, 21, 28 and